1) Previous & Current Activities at Barber Colman

 The Reports covering the eastern half of the site were submitted to the USEPA and IEPA during September of 2009.
 These reports recommend: 1) an Engineered Barrier; 2) Groundwater Injection to treat the groundwater for chlorinated solvents; and 3) removal of soil contaminated with Heavy Metals, primarily Chromium, located under the southern portion of Building 17.

-There is a development proposal that would re-use six (6) of the remaining nine (9) structures on site.
-The three remaining structures will probably be "mothballed" for the time being.
+There had been a development proposal that would have re-used six (6) of the remaining nine (9) structures on site.
+The three remaining structures would have been “mothballed” for the time being.
 The City applied to the Illinois Historic Preservation Agency (IHPA) for permission to demolish the two structures mentioned previously, 10 and 19, as well as 17.
 These are the “newest” of the remaining structures and are all located within the 100 year floodplain.
 The IHPA approved the demolition of the 3 structures, 10, 17, and 19, but there were not enough funds to demolish building 17.
+More recently, Building 17 has been identified as one of the buildings to be renovated as part of the Rock Valley College Center.

 2) Asbestos Removal at Barber Colman